 The archeological museum goes a long way to helping you put the site into context.
 Models show how Olympia looked in its glory days, and a wide-ranging collection of exhibits span the site’s past from prehistory to Roman times.

 Statues, partial temple reconstructions, sacrificial tools, ceramics and votive offerings bring the site to life.
 The highlight is the pediments and metopes (decorative panels) from the Temple of Zeus.

 The modern town of Olympia sits a five-minute walk from the site.
 Apart from a single street lined with souvenir shops and some restaurants, it has little of interest for visitors.

 Olympia is a good year-round destination, but April to June and September and October have the most pleasant weather for exploring the site and fewer visitors than peak summer season.
 In July and August, temperatures can reach 30 C (86 F), while winter weather can be cool and unpredictable.

-This sample itinerary will give you an idea of what is possible when you travel in Olympia, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Olympia, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Olympia

 - Nafplio 104 kilometers away